mozilla/data-docs/src/cookbooks/new_ping.md

 or [client-count-daily](https://github.com/mozilla/telemetry-batch-view/blob/master/src/main/scala/com/mozilla/telemetry/views/GenericCountView.scala)
 like dataset.
 Otherwise, you'll have to write your own.

-You can schedule it on [Airflow], or you can run it as a job in ATMO.
+You can schedule it on [Airflow](https://workflow.telemetry.mozilla.org/), or you can run it as a job in ATMO.
 If the output is parquet, you can add it to the Hive metastore to have it available in re:dash.
 Check the docs on [creating your own datasets](create_a_dataset.md).